 Each year DuckDuckGo selects a new group of organizations, even reaching out to Reddit for suggestions.
-To date, they have donated $800,000 to their chosen beneficiaries.
+To date, they have donated $1.3 million to their chosen beneficiaries.
 The Donations page on their website lists each donation they’ve made, arranged by year.

 DuckDuckGo vs. Google

 Bangs allow you to search third-party sites directly from DuckDuckGo.
 Say you wanted to search makeuseof.com.
-Google would let you perform a site search by entering “site:makeuseof.com”.
+Google would let you perform a site search by entering site:makeuseof.com.
 Using DDG’s bangs, you type !muo followed by your search term.
 There are even plenty of bangs that make Google search look slow.

-Whats more, searching a site with any of the thousands of available bangs takes you directly to the site, rather than the search engine’s results.
-If you do find yourself missing Google’s tailored results, then adding ‘!g’ before your query will take you directly there.
+What’s more, searching a site with any of the thousands of available bangs takes you directly to the site, rather than the search engine’s results.
+If you do find yourself missing Google’s tailored results, then adding !g with your query will take you directly there.

 DuckDuckGo Apps and Extensions

 At this point, most of us are already deeply embedded in operating systems, browsers, and apps.
-That Google is so widely accessible on nearly every device, screen, and browser means that DuckDuckGo needs to be readily available wherever you need it.
+That Google is so widely accessible on nearly every device, screen, and browser means that DuckDuckGo needs to be readily available wherever you need it too.

 That’s why DDG has graduated from its web-only origins to now offer mobile apps and browser extensions which add privacy-focused features to their private search.